Building a Machine Learning Development Environment

 4. Installing Machine Learning Packages (jupyter, matplotlib, numpy, pandas, scipy, scikit-learn)

-Install all necessary packages and their dependencies with the following pip command.
+Install the necessary packages and all dependency-linked packages with the following pip command:

-In my case, I used the pip command as is because I’m using venv, but if you’re not using venv, it’s recommended to use the python3 -m pip command instead, as mentioned earlier.
+command because I’m using venv, but if you’re not using venv, I recommend using the python3 -m pip

 1